pauldambra/pauldambra.github.io/_posts/2012-01-12-setting-up-mvc3-website-using-built-in.md

 <!--more-->

 Jesus no wonder people bang on about RoR.
-It makes this *easy* in comparison
+It makes this *easier* in comparison

 Anyway - I'll forget how to do this before I have to do it again